Epicpkmn11/pk11.us/pages/about.md

 - Wattpad: [Pk11](https://www.wattpad.com/user/Epicpkmn11) <small>// Made this only to follow my sister's friend's classmate lol</small>
 - Xbox Live: [Epicpkmn11](https://account.xbox.com/ja-jp/profile?gamertag=Epicpkmn11) <small>// I play Xbox games *even less* than PlayStation games</small>

-If you're curious, I started switching to Pk11 somewhere around early to mid 2019, I've retoactively changed as many things as I could to Pk11, but its often unavailable since its short and thus commonly taken and somtimes even too short to use outright, in which case I'll usually still fall back to Epicpkmn11.
+If you're curious, I started switching to Pk11 somewhere around early to mid 2019, I've retroactively changed as many things as I could to Pk11, but its often unavailable since its short and thus commonly taken and sometimes even too short to use outright, in which case I'll usually still fall back to Epicpkmn11.

 If you somehow find an account that you think is mine (would probably be Epicpkmn11 with my profile pic of the time) then feel free to email me or something lol, I'm pretty sure I've got all the public ones ;P